osg-htc/user-school-2023/docs/materials/scaling/part1-ex2-job-attributes.md

 # Exercise 1.2: Investigating Job Attributes

-The objective of this exercise is to your awareness of job class ad attributes, especially ones that may help you look for issues with your jobs in the OSPool.
+The objective of this exercise is to your awareness of job "class ad attributes", especially ones that may help you look for issues with your jobs in the OSPool.

 Recall that a job class ad contains attributes and their values that describe what HTCondor knows about the job.